abbi4code/multisig-wallet/readme.md

 ## What This Script Does

 This script completes Competency Test 1 by doing the following in Bitcoin’s regtest environment:
-- Bootstraps a 2-of-2 multisig wallet using `bitcoinjs-lib`.
+- Bootstraps a 2-of-2 multisig wallet using `bitcoinjs-lib` and `bip32` with a fixed seed, ensuring the same wallet address is generated every time.
 - Funds the wallet with BTC by mining blocks and sending coins.
 - Creates a transaction to spend from the multisig wallet to a new address.
 - Signs the transaction with both private keys (since it’s a 2-of-2 multisig).